Aktia Bank: Helsinki City Savings Bank (1825-1891)

+Helsinki Savings Bank (1891-1991)

-In 1891, the name of the savings bank was changed to Helsingfors Sparbank (en.
-Helsinki Savings Bank).
+In 1891, the name of the savings bank was shortened to Helsinki Savings Bank.

+In 1930, the bank inaugurated a new head office building in the central Kluuvi neighborhood of Helsinki, designed by architect Pauli E. Blomstedt.
+The building included a hotel facility from the start, branded Helsinki Hotel and later taken over by Sokos Hotels.

-Banks that have merged with Aktia include Kirkkonummen Säästöpankki in 1956, Säästöpankki Torkkeli in 1979 and Espoon Säästöpankki in 1980.
+The Helsinki Savings Bank absorbed several other savings banks including Kirkkonummen Säästöpankki in 1956, Säästöpankki Torkkeli in 1979, and Espoon Säästöpankki in 1980.
 IT was introduced in 1966, first as a service from Sweden.
 The bank acquired its first computer, a UNIVAC 9200, in 1968.